-Orchestra instructor Matthew DeBeal is fortunate to have found a job combining his two loves, music and teaching.
+A teacher in Howard County is fortunate enough to have found a job combining his two loves: music and education.

-Today, DeBeal rehearses in a much bigger space inside the school and with about 60 more kids.
-It's a visual testament to his dedication to the orchestra program.
+When DeBeal came to the school six years ago, his orchestra room looked a lot different than it does now.
+He's now rehearsing in a bigger space with about 60 more kids.
+It's a visual testament to his dedication to the program.

-"I have to pinch myself that I kind of fell into this position, and I've been able to continue to build the program and make it stronger from where it already was."
+"I have to pinch myself that I kind of fell into this position and I've been able to continue to build it and make it stronger from where it already was," DeBeal said.

-Turns out these kids can handle a lot.
-When the deadly attacks happened in Paris in November of 2015, the students put together a musical tribute for the city, performing France's national anthem.
+It turns out these kids can handle a lot.
+When the deadly attacks in Paris happened in 2015, they created a musical tribute for the city, performing France's national anthem.

-"They do so much beyond what is required of them it's just amazing to see what happens when they put their whole effort into something."
+"They do so much beyond what is required of them it's just amazing to see what happens when they put their whole effort into something," DeBeal said.